apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

-When you do such an upgrade, you should make sure to also add the ``apache-airflow`` package to the list of packages to install and pin it to the version that you have, otherwise you might end up with a different version of Airflow than you expect as ``pip`` can upgrade/downgrade it automatically when performing dependency resolution.
+When you do such an upgrade, you should make sure to also add the ``apache-airflow`` package to the list of packages to install and pin it to the version that you have, otherwise you might end up with a different version of Airflow than you expect because ``pip`` can upgrade/downgrade it automatically when performing dependency resolution.